Style and Energy

 Wear these colors to energize your golf game this fall

-Sometimes you need an extra boost of energy before heading to the course.
-From busy schedules, early-morning tee times or just a lull in your game, low energy levels are common late in the season.
-There's no reason, though, to lose momentum going into the fall.
+Sometimes you need an extra boost of energy before heading to the course—especially when temperatures start to drop in transitional seasons.
+From busy schedules, late-fall tee times or just a lull in your game, low energy levels are common late in the year.
+There's no reason, though, to lose momentum going into the end of the year.
 Before you reach for an energy drink or refill that coffee cup, why not consider an outfit change to lift you up?
 We caught up with fashion psychologist Dr. Dawnn Karen, the author of "Dress Your Best Life," a book about how clothes influence behavior for the wearer and those around him/her, to see if a new shirt might help you play better golf when you are feeling low.
 She recommended two colors if you’re looking to boost your energy and spirits: yellow and orange.

 Orange, she explained, is for alertness and vitality: “Think of it as injecting some Vitamin C into your wardrobe.”
 The bold color can embolden your game and infuse your mood with positivity and feelings of empowerment.
 The color can be found in a variety of different shades that can suit any look without coming off as too Halloween-inspired.
 Those new to the color might prefer a muted or pastel orange paired with navy or beige slacks to start.